Traveling: Should your pet stay or go?

 What are your options?

 It's tempting to want to bring your pet with you, but some animals aren't suited for travel due to temperament, illness or physical impairment.

 Put their interests first: Think about where your pet would be happiest.
-You may think that your dog won’t be able to tolerate separation from you, but if you are vacationing, will you have to leave him in a hotel room or strange kennel?
+You may think that your dog won’t be able to tolerate separation from you, but if you are vacationing, will you have to leave them in a hotel room or strange kennel?
 That will make them more anxious than ever, so finding a pet-sitter and leaving them in their own home would probably be a better choice.

 Cats do not enjoy change and taking them on trips is usually not a good idea.
 Unless you are moving or going away for an extended period, get a pet-sitter so that your cat will not have to experience the stress of riding for hours or days in a crate and adjust to a new, temporary living arrangement.
 Change can cause cats major stress, which can lead to behavior problems.

 Talk to your veterinarian

 If you have any doubts about whether it’s appropriate for your pet to travel, talk to your veterinarian and make sure your animal is up to date on all vaccinations and in good health before you leave.
 Some forms of travel and destinations will require your pet to have a veterinary exam in advance.

 If your veterinarian thinks your pet is suited for travel, they may also prescribe a sedative or tranquilizer and recommend a trial run so you can observe the effects of the prescribed dosage.
 Do not give your pet any drug not prescribed or given to you by your veterinarian.